fieldtrip/website/development/guideline/website.md

 This page describes the syntax and formatting for the FieldTrip website.
 The content of the website is maintained on <https://github.com/fieldtrip/website> and we have a complete [tutorial](/development/git) that explains how to contribute.
 You can also use the GitHub web interface by opening a specific page page and clicking on the pen symbol ("Edit this file") in the upper right corner.

 The website pages are written in Markdown format, which are converted into html using [Jekyll](https://jekyllrb.com).
-The Markdown pages includes sections in the [Liquid](https://shopify.github.io/liquid/) makeup language for more detailed formatting, for which the Shopify [Liquid cheat sheet](http://cheat.markdunkley.com) is a good resource.
-The resulting static html pages and style sheets also make use of [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
+The resulting html pages and css style sheets make use of [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

-This Markdown [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a very good place to start.
+This Markdown [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a good place to start.
 It is also helpful to check the formatting in an online Markdown editor like <https://stackedit.io> or <https://dillinger.io>.

-Since Markdown is limited in its layout options, we use some custom code implemented in Liquid for specific formatting details.
-A good way to learn the formatting is by looking at the **raw format** of pages on <https://github.com/fieldtrip/website>.
+For more complex content and formatting, the Markdown pages includes sections in the [Liquid](https://shopify.github.io/liquid/) makeup language.
+The Shopify [Liquid cheat sheet](http://cheat.markdunkley.com) is a good resource and the online editor <https://liquidjs.com/playground.htm> helps to develop and test code.

-## Page header
+## Frontmatter

-The Markdown document should start with a short header between two lines with three minus characters (not more and not less), including the title and the tags (formatted in a comma-separated) like this
+The Markdown document should start with some so-called frontmatter, i.e., a short header between two lines with three minus characters each (not more and not less), including the title and the tags (formatted in a comma-separated) like this

 ```markdown
 ---